EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph

 \section{Introduction}

-Symbolic regression aims to automatically discover physical laws from experimental data and has been widely used in scientific domains~\citep{doi:10.1126/science.1165893,journal/2020/aifrynman,cory2024evolving,doi:10.1073/pnas.2413441122}.
-Many contemporary algorithms for symbolic regression formulate the search for optimal expressions as a sequential decision-making process.
-In literature, existing models learn to predict the optimal sequence of grammar rules ~\citep{DBLP:conf/iclr/Sun0W023}, the pre-order traversal sequence for expression trees~\citep{DBLP:conf/iclr/PetersenLMSKK21,DBLP:conf/nips/KamiennydLC22}, or directly executable strings that follow Python syntax~\citep{DBLP:journals/iclr/llmsr25,DBLP:conf/iclr/ZhangCXB025}.
+Symbolic regression aims to automatically discover physical knowledge from experimental data and has been widely used in scientific domains~\citep{doi:10.1126/science.1165893,journal/2020/aifrynman,cory2024evolving,doi:10.1073/pnas.2311808121,doi:10.1073/pnas.2413441122}.
+Many contemporary methods for symbolic regression formulate the search for optimal expressions as a sequential decision-making process.
+In literature, existing methods learn to predict the sequence of grammar rules ~\citep{DBLP:conf/iclr/Sun0W023}, the traversal sequence of expression trees~\citep{DBLP:conf/iclr/PetersenLMSKK21,DBLP:conf/nips/KamiennydLC22}, or executable strings that follow Python syntax~\citep{DBLP:journals/iclr/llmsr25,DBLP:conf/iclr/ZhangCXB025}.
 This task remains computationally challenging due to its NP-hard nature~\citep{journal/tmlr/virgolin2022}, that is, the search space of candidate expressions grows exponentially with the data dimension.

-A promising yet underexplored direction for reducing the \textit{effective} search space and accelerating discovery is the integration of \textit{symbolic equivalence} into learning algorithms.
+A promising yet underexplored direction for reducing the search space and accelerating discovery is the integration of \textit{symbolic equivalence} into learning algorithms.
 For example, these expressions $\log(x_1^2 x_2^3)$, $\log(x_1^2) + \log(x_2^3)$, and $2\log(x_1) + 3\log(x_2)$ all represent the same math function and are therefore \textit{symbolically equivalent}.
-Ideally, a well-trained model would recognize such equivalences and assign identical probabilities, rewards, or losses to the corresponding predicted expressions~\citep{DBLP:conf/icml/AllamanisCKS17}, since these expressions produce identical functional outputs and attain the same prediction error on the dataset.
-In the literature, existing algorithms treat these expressions as distinct outputs, leading to redundant exploration of the search space and slow convergence.
-The main challenge of this direction is: how to represent equivalent expressions and embed them into modern learning models in a unified and scalable manner?
+Ideally, a well-trained model would recognize such equivalence and assign identical goodness-of-fit, rewards, or losses to the corresponding predicted expressions~\citep{DBLP:conf/icml/AllamanisCKS17}, since these expressions produce identical functional outputs and attain the same prediction error on the dataset.
+In the literature, existing SR algorithms treat these expressions as distinct outputs, leading to redundant exploration of the search space and slow training.
+The main challenge of this direction is: how to represent symbolically-equivalent expressions and embed them into modern learning frameworks in a \textit{unified and scalable} manner?